 Born in Israel to Immigrants from Yemen and currently living in New York City, Zion Ozeri is one of the world’s leading photographers exploring the Jewish experience.

 Raised in Israel during a period of mass immigration, he interacted with many diverse cultures.
 This unique background gives him a cross-culture perspective that suffuses his work.
-He graduated from the Fashion Institute of Technology and Pratt Institute, both in New York City.
+He graduated from the Fashion Institute of Technology, as well as Pratt Institute, both in New York City.
 His photographs have appeared in The New York Times, Newsweek, The Jerusalem Report, Moment, the Middle East Insight, The Economist, and many other publications.

-Ozeri published a few books including The Jewish World Family Haggadah, (Simon & Schuster, 2005), and a coffee table book, The Jews of Yemen, The Last Generation, (Keter, Jerusalem, 2005), as well as, Pictures Tell: A Passover Haggadah, Gefen Publishing, 2022.
+Ozeri published a few books including The Jewish World Family Haggadah, (Simon & Schuster, 2005), a coffee table book, The Jews of Yemen, The Last Generation, (Keter, Jerusalem, 2005), as well as, Pictures Tell: A Passover Haggadah, Gefen Publishing, 2022.
 Ozeri won a Simon Rockower Award for Excellence in Jewish Journalism in 2004 and is the recipient of the Covenant award for 2013.

 Zion Ozeri Portrait; by Michael Priest